apphud/ApphudSDK/README.md

 ## Apphud SDK

-Apphud SDK is a lightweight open-source Swift library to manage auto-renewable subscriptions in your iOS app.
+Apphud SDK is a lightweight open-source Swift library to manage auto-renewable subscriptions and other in-app purchases in your iOS app.
 No backend required.

 Visit our website for details: https://apphud.com